learning-unlimited/ESP-Website/docs/admin/releases/15/README.rst

 - Added a moderator availability scheduling check to the ajax scheduler and the scheduling checks page
 - Fixed the moderator title for all checks in the ajax scheduler and the scheduling checks page
 - Adjusted the coloration of the cells for the teacher/moderator availability checks to be based on the proportion of teachers that are unavailable as opposed to the raw number
+- Fixed errors caused by duplicate room resources when scheduling classes

 Minor new features
 ~~~~~~~~~~~~~~~~~~